 To accomplish hailing, this directive is transmitted back-to-back within the same transfer frame to establish both the forward and return link initial communication conditions.
 Similarly, once the link is established, the same approach is used to move onto the selected working channel.
 This directive is equivalent to the SET TRANSMITTER PARAMETERS and SET RECEIVER PARAMETERS or SET PL EXTENSIONS directives for SPDU Type 1 applications.
-It consists of 12 fields, positioned contiguously in the following sequence (described from the most significant bit, Bit 0, to least significant bit 47):
+It consists of 20 fields, positioned contiguously in the following sequence (described from the most significant bit, Bit 0, to least significant bit 95):

 Directive Name (3 bits);

+Spare (1 bit);

 Link Direction (1 bit);